rticommunity/rtiperftest/srcDoc/examples.rst

-5. Launch *RTI Perftest* with DynamicData.
+5. Besides, you can launch *RTI Perftest* with your customType using DynamicData.

     ::